codeship/RIG/STYLEGUIDE.md

 RIG SCSS Styleguide
 ===================

-This Styleguide is a recommendation based on my experience when working in big teams or on bigger projects with a long livespan.
+This Styleguide is a recommendation based on my experience when working in big teams or on bigger projects with a long lifespan.
-It's orienting heavily on BEM Pattern as this is really the best approach on css class namings when it comes to eliminating Side effects of css.
+It's relying heavily on the BEM Pattern as this is really the best approach on css class namings when it comes to eliminating the side effects of css.

 There are only a view parts where we want to differ to create cleaner and shorter naming convention when writing css classes.